vikramlearning/blazorbootstrap/nuget/README.md

-﻿# Blazor.Bootstrap
+﻿# Blazor Bootstrap Component Library

-Blazor.Bootstrap is a component library built on top of Blazor and Bootstrap 5 CSS framework.
+### Enterprise-class Blazor Bootstrap Component library built on the Blazor and Bootstrap CSS framework.

 ## Table of contents